ropensci/plater/inst/doc/plater-basics.md

-How `plateR` helps you
+How `plater` helps you
 ----------------------

-`plateR` makes it easy to work with data from experiments performed in plates.
+`plater` makes it easy to work with data from experiments performed in plates.

 Many scientific instruments (such as plate readers and qPCR machines) produce data in tabular form that mimics a microtiter plate: each cell corresponds to a well as physically laid out on the plate.
 For experiments like this, it's often easiest to keep records of what was what (control vs. treatment, concentration, sample type, etc.) in a similar plate layout form.
 But while plate-shaped data is easy to think about, it's not easy to analyze.
-The point of `plateR` is to seamlessly convert plate-shaped data (easy to think about) into tidy data (easy to analyze).
+The point of `plater` is to seamlessly convert plate-shaped data (easy to think about) into tidy data (easy to analyze).
 It does this by defining a simple, systematic format for storing information in plate layouts.
 Then it painlessly rearranges data that intuitive format into a tidy data frame.

 There are just two steps:

-1. Put the data in a file in `plateR` format
+1. Put the data in a file in `plater` format
-2. Read in the data `plateR` functions
+2. Read in the data `plater` functions

 The example
 -----------